 Mata Nui, once a prosperous world of his own, was now reduced to nothing more than an empty shell sprawled out on a dry, barren landscape.
 The eyes that used to shine green have long ago been burrowed out, leaving his empty sockets staring off into the horizon.
 The very foundation that held his body together for so many decades was now rusting and withering away.
-Relics of a lost civilization littered the corpse, and the smell of death lingered in every corner of the once Great Spirit.
-Smoke still bellowed from the large cavity in his chest ripped open by an apocalyptic disaster.
-A sole survivor, a Turaga, pushed aside burning rubble to see what he has done to his own world, before collapsing to the ground as his heartstone faded to black.
+Relics of a lost civilization littered the corpse, and the smell of death lingered in every corner of the once-Great Spirit.
+Smoke still billowed from the large cavity in his chest ripped open by an apocalyptic disaster.
+The sole survivor, a Turaga, pushed aside burning rubble to see what he has done to his own world, before collapsing to the ground as his heartstone faded to black.

 “Warning.
 Meltdown in Reactor Core #12 on level six.
 Evacuate to the Onu-Metru Archives immediately,” the old speakers shouted in the cold, narrow hallways of the Metru Nui Power Plant.
 Rusting pipes slowly hissed at the hordes of passing Nu-Matoran, Matoran of Radiation.
 Red lights pulsed and sirens echoed through the maze of underground tunnels.
 Even though everyone’s life was at stake, no one panicked.
 Almost every Matoran in the Plant had gone through this before, and for some, this had become routine.